Anne de Joyeuse: Admiral de France

 At this time, the duke of Mayenne, brother of the duke of Guise, was the Admiral of France.
 Henri was however determined that the military should be under royal control.
 As such negotiations began for Mayenne to resign the charge of Admiral to Joyeuse.
 A title of the importance of Admiral would require significant compensation be granted to Mayenne for relinquishing it, and it was agreed that he would be awarded 360,000 livres and receive the elevation of his cousin Elbeuf's marquisate into a duchy.
 Unlike the charge of Marshal, it was not supposed that a man made Admiral would have any specific naval experience and the post had a history of being granted to royal favourites going back to the start of the century.
 Counter-intuitively it was through his authority as Admiral that Joyeuse would be able to command land armies, which he had previously had no authority to do.
 Having appointed Joyeuse to the post in May 1582, on 1 June 1582 Mayenne resigned the charge of Admiral to him.
 This would be confirmed in Joyeuse taking an oath in front of Parlement on 19 June.
 One of the perks Joyeuse took advantage of in his new office of Admiral was to take a cut of the profits of all fish sales in Paris.
 This brought him an income of 28,000 livres a year.

 Whenever the English ambassador wished to discuss matters related to naval affairs with the French court going forward, it was to Joyeuse that he would address himself.
 Henri ensured Joyeuse was always present when the English ambassador was received.
-In 1583 after the French Fury (failed seizure of Antwerp by Alençon) resulted in the massacre of the French soldiers in Antwerp, Henri ordered that Joyeuse use his authority to retaliate against the Flemings by impounding all their ships which were presently in the ports of Bretagne.
+In 1583 after the French Fury (failed seizure of Antwerp by Alençon) resulted in the massacre of the French soldiers in Antwerp, Henri ordered that Joyeuse use his authority to retaliate against the Flemings by impounding all their ships which were presently in the ports of Brittany.

 In March 1584, the specific parameters of Joyeuse's naval responsibilities were outlined in an edict.
 He was to have authority over the fleets, all ports and naval fortifications and justice on the sea.
 The edict went further, breaking down even who was to receive any treasures recovered from shipwrecks.
-The wide reach of the responsibilities encompassed in this edict aroused the fury of Joyeuse's brother in law the duke of Mercœur, governor of Bretagne.
+The wide reach of the responsibilities encompassed in this edict aroused the fury of Joyeuse's brother in law the duke of Mercœur, governor of Brittany.
 He valued the naval control he possessed in his province and was little inclined to give it to Joyeuse.
 The dispute between the two grandees was settled by Joyeuse's wife Marguerite who convinced Joyeuse to allow Mercœur to hold onto naval responsibilities in his governate.